 I don’t know whether my Great Grandmother marched for a woman’s right to vote or my Grandmother appreciated the fact she was part of the first generation of women in this country to vote after the passage of the 19th Amendment in 1920.
-I don’t know if I would have been among the marchers or fully appreciated my hard-earned right to vote.
-We all imagine ourselves as having been on the right side of history, were we to have lived through it.
-I hope I would have marched and voted with pride.
+I don’t know if I would have been among the marchers or fully appreciated that hard-earned right after it was won.
+It is easy to believe one has courage and fortitude when it is never tested.

 We can “celebrate” the women who went before by making sure we are on the right side of what will become the history of 2020.
 To do that, we must: